shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Jack stared ahead, bewildered.

-“Nevermind then.”
+“Never mind then.”
 The emperor sat back down at his desk.
 “Now that everyone is in condition to fight, now it’s time to tell you where you’re going.”

 Jack stared ahead, bewildered.